mre/freq/README.md

 - [ ] Split report by file/folder (sort of like `sloc` does for code)
 - [ ] Choose language for stopwords
 - [ ] Format output (e.g. justify counts a la `uniq -c`)
+- [ ] Calculate TF-IDF score in a multi-file scenario